 - sort (bool or SortComponents) Iterate over the declared component items in a specified sorted order.
-See SortComponents for valid options and descriptions. - ordered (bool) DEPRECATED: Please use sort=SortComponents.ORDERED_INDICES.
-If True, then the items are returned in a deterministic order (using the underlying set's ordered_iter().
+See SortComponents for valid options and descriptions. - ordered (boo1) DEPRECATED: Please use sort=SortComponents.ORDERED_INDICES.
+If True, then the items are returned in a deterministic order (using the underlying set's ordered iter().